hexpm/hexpm/lib/hexpm_web/templates/blog/014-introducing-hex-preview.html.md

 ### How were people doing this before?

 The only way to audit package code before now was to download the package tarball and review it locally.
-This is still a totally vaalid method, but I think Hex Preview will be much simpler.
+This is still a totally valid method, but I think Hex Preview will be much simpler.

 ### How can I trust Hex Preview?